-25 This is in compliance with NERC Standard NUC-001, "Nuclear Plant Interface Coordination."
+&lt;sup>31 This is in compliance with NERC Standard NUC-001, "Nuclear Plant Interface Coordination."
 Further information is documented in the appendices to the Master Local Control Center Procedure 1 (MLCC 1).

-devices are switched between the first and second contingencies to prepare for the second contingency as long as the post-contingency voltage standard is satisfied following the first contingency and prior to the second contingency.
+For testing N-1 contingencies, shunt reactive devices are modeled in or out of service precontingency, to prepare for high or low voltage caused by the contingency, as long as the precontingency voltage standard is satisfied.
+For testing of an N-1-1 contingency, shunt reactive devices are switched between the first and second contingencies to prepare for the second contingency as long as the post-contingency voltage standard is satisfied following the first contingency and prior to the second contingency.